 Cornelis joined Watsi on April 7th, 2015.
-Four years ago, Cornelis became the 1113th member to automatically support a new Watsi patient every month.
-Since then, 4,145 more people have become monthly donors!
-Cornelis' most recent donation traveled 8,300 miles to support Ngwe, a woman from Burma, to fund a mass removal procedure.
+Five years ago, Cornelis became the 1113th member to automatically support a new Watsi patient every month.
+Since then, 4,679 more people have become monthly donors!
+Cornelis' most recent donation traveled 8,700 miles to support Hadija, a kindergartner from Tanzania, to fund knee surgery.

 Cornelis has funded healthcare for 67 patients in 12 countries.

 Nuon is a 37-year-old construction worker from Cambodia.
 Nuon has been married for 12 years and together they have two sons.
 His wife works in a local factory.
 In his free time, Nuon likes to spend time with sons, cook, and feed their chickens.
 He also likes listening to music and singing.
 In January 2020, Nuon was in motor vehicle accident that caused a fracture of his right femur and tibia.
 He first sought treatment at a provincial hospital but the fracture did not heal.
 His neighbor told him to come to Children's Surgical Centre (CSC) where doctors discovered a non union fracture of his femur and tibia.
 He is in pain and cannot walk without crutches.
 On October 2nd, surgeons at CSC will perform a dynamization and bone graft procedure to heal the bone, eliminate his pain, and allow him to walk again.
 Now, Nuon needs help to fund this $518 procedure.
 Nuon said, "I hope my leg will be better after surgery so I can walk easily and have no pain.
 I want to return to work so I can support my family."